Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kingswood-Werrington has 167 active public transport stops offering a mix of train and bus services.
-These stops are served by 75 individual routes that facilitate 5,557 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 162 meters to the nearest stop.
+These stops are served by 75 different routes, facilitating 5,557 weekly passenger trips in total.
+The area's transport accessibility is rated excellent, with residents on average located 162 meters from the nearest stop.

-The service frequency averages 793 trips per day across all routes, resulting in approximately 33 weekly trips per stop.
+Across all routes, service frequency averages 793 trips per day, equating to about 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport